Divorce affects every aspect of your life. Asking questions important to

 Preparing for your divorce consultation is an important first step.

-When spouses call to book their free consultations, in order to maximize
+When spouses call to schedule their consultations, in order to maximize

 their time with me, we suggest they prepare the following: